hichem-18/Anime-Recommender-Using-GeminiAI/README.md

 npm install

-### Create a .env file in the root directory and add your Google API key:
+- Create a .env file in the root directory and add your Google API key:

 ```
 GOOGLE_API_KEY=your_api_key_here
 ```

-Get your API key by following the[Gemini API](https://ai.google.dev/tutorials/node_quickstart)
+Get your API key by following the [Gemini API](https://ai.google.dev/tutorials/node_quickstart)

 ## Usage